raachely/AcousticSimilarity/README.md

 ### What you'll need:
 1. Song channel exported from Spike2 to Matlab, named [sessionID]-spike2.mat
     * `sessionID` variable should be a unique identifier for each file that starts with the bird ID and has no dashes within it (underscores OK).
+    * not provided here due to size restrictions
 2. Song bout times exported from Spike2 to Matlab, named motifReturn-[sessionID].txt
 3. Tutor song .wav
 4. birdSummaries.xlsx